 One of the most studied materials of this decade is graphene.
 It’s a single layer of carbon atoms arranged in a two-dimensional hexagonal honeycomb lattice.
 It is the thinnest known material with incredibly high strength and electrical conductivity.

-Researchers all over the world continue to study graphene to learn its range of properties and potential applications, which include semiconductors, batteries, water filters, DNA sequencing, and bacteria detection.
+Researchers worldwide continue to study graphene to learn its range of properties and potential applications, which include semiconductors, batteries, water filters, DNA sequencing, and bacteria detection.

 Read More